Vorlonhomeworld/BBCL/8 Hello Lisp Part 3.md

 ### Review

 **Y**eah, I know, who likes quizes, right?
-However, reptition is the best way to learn something, so, I'll give you a few things to practice on.
+However, repetition is the best way to learn something, so, I'll give you a few things to practice on.
 *Be aware* that unlike typical tests, the answers for these questions will *not* be in the back or in the next section, basically, if you miss something, you'll need to read the **Hello Lisp** *(1,2 and 3)* to find the answer.
 These won't be diffcult at all, I promise!